PiBrewing/craftbeerpi4-documentation/master/server-installation.md

 ### Installation of CraftbeerPi 4

+{% hint style="warning" %}
+To install cbpi directly from pypi.org, a release update needs to be done which is still pending.
+Therefore, yo need to run the installation as described in the [development section](development.md#running-a-development-version-of-the-server).
+You also need to install the developmetn branch of the user interface at this point of time to have all the functions described in this documentation.
+{% endhint %}

 The installation of CraftbeerPi4 is done with the package installer for python (pip3).
 You can install the server directly from pypi.org with the following cxommand:

 ```